pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable') # for the timetable
 ```

 Restart(MainMenu → Restart) the module and go with the browser to the same IP address(or school.local) as previously.
 You will see a "School Timer" button on top.
 This is the configuration page of the School Timer.
-When testing choose * (=ALL) for active days.
-For real usage, most probably the setting will be 1-5 or MON-FRI.
+For the active days the correct setting is almost certainly 1-5 or MON-FRI.
+For tests you can set it to * (means ALL days even weekend) but set it correctly before actual use.
 Before going to the next step be sure the timer is working as expected.

 ### Step 6.
 Collecting the rest of the hardware.
 As you can see (schematic) you will need a few more things to complete the project.